Muhangi2/web3crypto/README.md

 CryptoCurrency Transaction App
 This is a simple cryptocurrency transaction app that allows users to send cryptocurrency to another account.
-It is built using [insert technologies/languages/frameworks used].
+It is built using [solidity ,etherjs,javascript,hardhat]

 Features
 Send Transaction: Users can send cryptocurrency to another account by providing necessary details such as recipient address, amount, and optional message.